import pandas as pd

 10.4.2 How much better?

 In many settings, it often isn’t enough to merely beat the baseline model.
 Your model should perform statistically better.
 For instance, if your advanced model accuracy is 75% and your baseline model’s accuracy is 73%, that’s great.
 But, it’s good to check if this 2% difference is statistically significant.
 Remember, accuracy and other metrics are estimates and come with uncertainty1.
-This means you can get a ranged estimate for them, as well as test whether they are different from one another (see Table 10.1).
-If the difference is not statistically significant, then it’s possible that there is no difference, and you should probably stick with the baseline model, or maybe try a different approach.
-Such a result means that the next time you run the model, the baseline may actually perform better, or at least you can’t be sure that it won’t.
+This means you can get a ranged estimate for them, as well as test whether they are different from one another.
+Table 10.1 shows an example comparison of 75% vs. 73% accuracy at different sample sizes.
+If the difference is not statistically significant, then it’s possible you should stick with the baseline model, or maybe try a different approach to compete with it.
+This is because such a result means that the next time you run the model on new data, the baseline may actually perform better, or at least you can’t be sure that it won’t.

 Sample Size | Lower Bound | Upper Bound | p-value |